 The co-applicant team bring a strong mix of skills, knowledge and expertise.
 We have an excellent track record of experience and expertise in developing online training resources and information for health and social care professionals, experience in working within tight budgets and timetables, producing high quality qualitative research and involving the public in our research as well as innovative dissemination approaches.
-WP1 and 2 will be led by the OU, WP3 and WP5 by the University of Oxford and WP4 by Kingston & St Georges University.
+WP1 and 2 will be led by the OU, WP3 and WP5 by Manchester Metropolitan University and WP4 by Kingston & St Georges University.
 Manchester Metropolitan University will support WP3 and WP5 drawing on the expertise of MC, DD and the GM GOLD project.
+Project coordination will be through the University of Oxford.